tytydraco/yessleep/out/I_Can_Fix_Her.md

 Rooms had a way of expanding when we were close.
 And my small two-bedroom had turned into a palace.

-She quit the drugs and accepted the diagnosis she'd been resisting and began a strict regime of exercise, reading, and medication.
+She quit the drugs and accepted the diagnosis she'd been resisting and began a steady regime of exercise, reading, and medication.
 Four pills of a morning, one at night, a PRN for when things went haywire, which had been happening frequently and had been the look on her face in the bathroom mirror before she'd danced to the river that night.

 She was, by every measure I could discern, saved.